Frequently Asked Questions

 .Preprocessing Implementation

 This function cleans and normalizes the input phone number, removing non-numeric characters and handling international prefixes.
-This is a crucial first step before validation.
-Consider adding a test case for numbers with spaces or other special characters.
+Complete this crucial first step before validation.

 Validation Implementation

 This function uses regular expressions to validate the processed phone number.
-It returns a structured object indicating validity and number type.
-You might want to add more specific error codes for different validation failures.
+It returns a structured object indicating validity, number type, and identified operator.

 Caching Strategy

-You should implement caching to improve performance.
-Consider using a Redis or similar in-memory data store.
+Implement caching to improve performance.
+Use Redis or a similar in-memory data store.

 Error Handling and Monitoring